keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 If we reject your contribution, it means only that we do not consider it suitable for our project in the form it was submitted.
 It is not personal.
 If you ask civilly, we will be happy to discuss it with you and help you understand why it was rejected, and if possible improve it so we can accept it.
 If we are not able to reach an agreement, then you are free to fork our project, as with any Open Source project, and add your contribution to your fork.

 #### Revision History
-0.1, 2011–11–18: Initial draft.
+ * 0.1, 2011–11–18: Initial draft.
-0.2, 2011–11–18: Added “If Your Contribution Is Rejected” section.
+ * 0.2, 2011–11–18: Added “If Your Contribution Is Rejected” section.
-0.3, 2011–11–19: Added “irrevocably” to “we can use” and changed “it” to “your contribution” in the “if rejected” section.
+ * 0.3, 2011–11–19: Added “irrevocably” to “we can use” and changed “it” to “your contribution” in the “if rejected” section.
 Thanks to Patrick Maupin.

 ## How Can I Contribute?
 ### Feature Requests

 We're always looking for suggestions to improve our application.
-If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature for KeePassX Reboot, please use the Issues section.
+If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature for KeePassX Reboot, please use the Issues section or our [Google Groups](https://groups.google.com/forum/#!forum/keepassx-reboot) forum.

 ### Bug Reports